Hearty Hungarian Beef Stew (Paleo, Gluten-free, Dairy-free)

 It’s great being able to put all the ingredients inside of my Crockpot slow cooker, and hours later a wonderful stew is born.

-There’s nothing like waking up to or coming home to the smell simmering beef stew.
+- Since this cooks 9-10 hours, it is a great meal to make either before bed or before leaving for work in the morning.
+There’s nothing like waking up to or coming home to the smell of simmering beef stew.

 - 2 Tbs olive oil